 District of Columbia and Rhode Island Departments of Health

-Throughout her career, Abigail Marter has been recognized for excellence in leadership, scholarship, and service.
-Her work has earned multiple military commendations, including the Meritorious Service Medal and Navy Commendation Medals, as well as repeated recognition for scholarly contribution and publication within the Nurse Corps.
+Abigail’s work has been recognized across her career for leadership, scholarship, and service.
+She has received multiple military honors, including the Meritorious Service Medal and Navy Commendation Medals, along with repeated recognition for her writing, research, and contributions to the Nurse Corps.